-The structure was originally built in 1961 and modifications/additions appear to have been made afterwards but no details were made available and the structure appears to have been built using conventional building practices consistent with the age.
-The house is a one-story wood framed structure with some evidence that it may be supported by drilled piers and grade beams (reinforced poured concrete) and interior individual concrete drilled pier footers & posts.
-This type of foundation typically has a relatively deep embedment depth into the ground and is consistent with the age of the structure.
-Original drawings or excavations around the foundation would be required to verify drilled piers however.
-Alternatively, the foundation system may be spread footers, which have a shallow embedment depth.
-The crawlspace was dry at the time of the inspection, but had indications of past moisture.
+The structure was originally built in 1977 (modifications/additions may have been made since but no details were made available) and the structure appears to have been built using conventional building practices consistent with the age.
+The house is a partial two-story wood framed structure supported by raised perimeter and interior (poured concrete) spread footer foundations and interior individual concrete footers & posts.
+This type of foundation typically has a relatively shallow embedment depth into the ground and is consistent with the age of the structure.
+The crawlspace was dry at the time of the inspection.